 The various tools related to enterprise search have evolved over time.

-The history of enterprise search begins in the 1970’s and, decade after decade, comes to define the enterprise search we know today.
+The history of enterprise search begins in the 1970s and, decade after decade, defines the enterprise search we know today.

-Already at the end of the 60’s there is an awareness of the amount of data and documentation created within companies and the need to easily query them.
+At the end of the ’60s, there was an awareness of the amount of data and documentation created within companies and the need to query them easily.

 Thus emerges the necessity to study research solutions to speed up this process.